fastly/fastly-magento2/Documentation/Guides/IMAGE-OPTIMIZATION.md

 options to process images.
 Things to note

 * It will not do any other transformations e.g. cropping, rotations etc.
-* It will not do any image format changes except for browsers supporting WebP (Chrome etc.)
+* It will not do any image format changes except for browsers supporting WebP (Chrome etc.) it converts JPEG to WEBP
 * PNG images will not see much improvement since they are lossless and it's generally hard to compress them further

 For the curious clicking Enable will